 Properly and safely cutting steel plates requires adequate preparation and methodology.
 Safety is always the priority despite the chosen cutting method.
 Below, Pennsylvania Steel Company offers a few tips for how to cut steel responsibly:

-Gloves, goggles, masks, and headgear are just a few basic examples of Personal Protective Equipment (PPE) necessary when cutting steel and other metal materials.
+Gloves, eye protection, masks, and headgear are just a few basic examples of Personal Protective Equipment (PPE) necessary when cutting steel and other metal materials.
 Regardless of the selected cutting method, every project requires adequate PPE free of holes or tears.

 Practice proper tool etiquette and safety.

 Tools make our jobs more manageable, but only when utilized properly.
+Make sure you’re using tools intended for the job you’re using them for.
 Only use tools for which you’ve received training in full, and ask for assistance from a superior when needed.
-Furthermore, sufficiently maintain tools and replace or repair components when necessary.
+You should also follow standard practices for sufficiently maintaining tools and replacing or repairing components when necessary.

 Keep the work area clear.